All Episodes

 I know, I know, I know, I know.

-Obama got more from BP than any other candidate.
+Obama got more from BP than any other candidate before the oil spill.

-And look what he still did to them.
+And look what he still did to him.

 CBS New York Times poll reports that a plurality of Americans approve of Paul Ryan's Medicare reforms.